Agjava/AI--Daycare/README.md

-# Daycare AI

-An AI-native childcare operations platform that replaces manual admin work with a voice-first pipeline.
-Teachers send voice memos via WhatsApp, the system structures them into logged events, admins perform the final review, and parents receive daily narrative reports.
+### Overview
+The Daycare AI Platform is an AI-native childcare operations system designed to replace manual administrative workflows (like tapping through apps or hiring virtual assistants) with a voice-first, high-accuracy pipeline.
+The platform allows daycare teachers to log daily events using voice memos and photos via WhatsApp.
+This unstructured data is processed, structured, validated, and pushed through a multi-tier review system before generating cohesive, AI-driven daily narrative reports for parents.

+### The Problem It Solves
+Independent daycare directors ($300K–$750K ARR) rely on consumer-grade tools (like Brightwheel) which require teachers to manually log events on tablets (disrupting the classroom).
+Alternatively, they hire offshore VAs to review photos and create logs, which is expensive, slow, and prone to context loss.

+This platform acts as an automated, highly-accurate operations layer.
+It eliminates the manual data entry bottleneck, guarantees structured data via LLM extraction, and uses a human-in-the-loop (HITL) model to prevent AI hallucinations from ever reaching parents.

 ## How It Works
 Voice Intake: Teachers send voice memos via a WhatsApp Business bot.